dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 So now we have a basic memory allocator (woo hoo), and we are nearing the end of our memory journey.

 In this part we'll see how to help mitigate the *fragmentation* problem.
-It is not a definitive solution, but this let us to reuse memory in a more efficient way.
+It is not a definitive solution, but this lets us reuse memory in a more efficient way.
 Before proceeding let's recap what we've done so far.
 We started from a simple pointer to the latest allocated location, and added information in order to keep track of what was previously allocated and how big it was, needed to reuse the freed memory.

 We've basically created a list of memory regions that we can traverse to find the next/prev region.

-Lets look at fragmentation a little more closely, in the following example.
+Let's look at fragmentation a little more closely, in the following example.
 We assume that we have a heap limited to 25 bytes:

 ```c
 a = third_alloc(6);